Hamilton Tiger-Cats: Broadcasters

 Corus Radio Hamilton was the official radio broadcast rights holder for the Tiger-Cats and had been the official voice for CFL football in the Greater Hamilton Area for over 40 years.
 AM900 CHML, together with sister station CJXY-FM, offered coverage of all Tiger-Cats games, including pre-season games.
 Hamilton Tiger-Cats games broadcast on CHML were anchored by the announcers team of Rick Zamperin, John Salavantis, and Matt Holmes.
 Zamperin, CHML's sports director, became the play-by-play announcer in 2007 after six seasons as sideline reporter.
 Colour commentator John Salavantis was a former football coach with the Tiger-Cats, Ottawa Rough Riders, Montreal Machine, and the Ottawa University Braves.
 CHML's Matt Holmes was the pre-game show host and sideline reporter.
 The post-game show, The Fifth Quarter, was hosted by Ted Michaels.
 (CHML continued to carry The Fifth Quarter as an unofficial postgame show, with Rick Zamperin as host, until the station's closure.)
 Zamperin returned to Tiger-Cats play-by-play in 2025.

 In May 2015, the Tiger-Cats left CHML for CKOC, where the team operates a joint venture with TSN Radio.
 Through the 2015 season, former McMaster Marauders quarterback Marshall Ferguson offered sideline analysis of all Tiger-Cats games, along with a post-game show on TSN 1150 Hamilton.
 Ferguson was promoted to lead play-by-play announcer in 2016.
 Select Tiger-Cats games are simulcast on CKTB in St. Catharines (also owned by Bell Media) to extend the Tiger-Cats radio network listenership towards the Niagara region (CHML's coverage pattern already covered Niagara, whereas CKOC's is pointed more toward Toronto and does not cover Niagara as well).
 Bell Media announced it was dropping TSN Radio from CKOC on February 9, 2021, and the Tiger-Cats responded that it was ending the partnership with Bell shortly thereafter and had begun working on alternate ways to distribute the broadcasts.
 It announced the launch of the "Ticats Audio Network" on August 3, 2021, with game broadcasts returning to CHML and other audio content moving to a podcast format.
 Radio broadcasts relocated to CJXY-FM midway through the 2024 season when CHML suddenly closed on August 14, 2024.
-Affiliates also include CJOY/1460, & CKGL/570.
+Affiliates also include CJOY/1460, & CKGL/570, the latter of which also shut down in July 2026.